 You can find cheap hotels and activities on every Canary Island.
 On some islands you can save more money than on others because you can simply spend a lot of time in the nature, especially the smaller ones.
 On the other hand, there are often more cheap flights with low-coast airlines to bigger islands such as Gran Canaria or Tenerife.
 But of course you can't say this in general.
 Everybody has other preferences and every island has different highlights to offer.

 These are some of the main sights and differences between the Canary islands:

-- Gran Canaria: just like Tenerife you can find almost everything on Gran Canaria - from cheap beach holiday to shopping or party
+Just like Tenerife you can find almost everything on Gran Canaria - from cheap beach holiday to shopping or parties.

 The islands of the Canaries are: